wicsdavis/Resource-Page/README.md

 # Resource-Page
-A resource pool for Women in Computer Science
+A resource pool for Women in Computer Science.
+When women support each other incredible things happen.
+Help contibute to this resource pool if you can.

 ## Applications
 Check this site out for currently open internships and full-time positions: